-I am a very visual person so once we decide on the place we are going to visit I immediately look for information to help me “get my bearings”.
-One of my favorite vacation planning resources is always a map.
+I am a very visual person, so once we decide on the place we are going to visit, I immediately look for information to help me “get my bearings”.
+One of my favorite planning resources is always a map.

-My children have learned to use map skills to help with our vacation planning and to successfully find their way around the place we are visiting .
+My children have learned to use map skills to help prepare for the vacation and successfully find their way around during the trip.

 Basic Map Terms

-Scale – The scale will help you decipher distance on the map.
-Understanding if the scale is represented in feet or miles will help you understand how large the areas is and the distance between locations.
+- Scale – The scale will help you decipher distance on the map.
+Understanding if the scale is represented in feet or miles will help determine size and distance.

-Using Map Skills During our Trip to Washington DC
+Using Maps During a Trip to Washington, DC

-To give you some ideas for “learning on vacation”, here are a few ways we reinforced map skills during our recent trip to Washington DC.
+Wondering how to learn on vacation?
+Here are a few ways we reinforced map skills during our recent trip to Washington DC.

-My children love to study United States history so we decided to supplement their studies with a visit to our nation’s capital.
-We only had a few days to spend in the city so we knew we had to create a game plan to see as many places on their “to see” list as possible.
+My children love to study United States history, so we supplemented their studies with a visit to our nation’s capital.
+We would only be there for a few days.
+It was important to create a game plan to see as many places as possible.

-The map of the Capitol Visitor Center included details such as elevators, security areas, restaurants and gift shops.
+Viewing the map of the Capitol Visitor Center, we saw it included details such as elevators, security areas, restaurants, and gift shops.

 - Help your children find maps (printed or online) before you leave on vacation.
 This will help them understand the “lay of the land” before they arrive.

-- When looking at a map of the area you are visiting, ask children to identify the map’s TITLE, LEGEND, and SCALE.
+- When looking at a map of the area you are visiting, have kids identify the map’s TITLE, LEGEND, and SCALE.

-- Help your child identify two points on the map and ask them to determine the best path to travel between the locations.
+- Ask tweens to identify two points on the map and determine the best path to travel between the locations.

-- Have your children help determine a plan for the day – using the map, identify the path you will take, and the transportation you will use, in order to see and do everything on your agenda.
+- Have your children help determine a plan for the day.
+Using the map, identify the path you will take and the transportation you will use.
+This is essential to see and do everything on your agenda.